 As more and more music teachers start developing their own blogs and websites, I thought it would be good to share with you some of the tools that I use to manage and run my website and business and also tools I use daily in my studio.

 Please see below for a full list of all my recommendations.
 These are related to piano teaching, running a studio business and website hosting and construction.
 I'll update these regularly as I find and try new products and can be confident about recommendations.

-If you're looking for training: online courses, webinars, hangouts, etc., then please head to my page: Professional Development for Piano Teachers.
+If you're looking for training: online courses, webinars, hangouts, etc., then please head to my Events Page.

 First things first: make sure you get your business affairs organised (yes, you are running a small business!).
 Running a business comes with responsibilities (tax, scheduling, billing) and much of this can take a lot of time, so it pays to be efficient and to automate things as much as possible.

 If you’re still using paper invoices and billing parents manually, then you really could be much more productive with your time.
 I use software called MyMusicStaff which takes all of the hassle out of the business/logistic challenges so that I can spend more time teaching and preparing amazing lessons.

 It also allows you to schedule lessons efficiently, communicate with parents and students automatically and you can even use it to track your resources, lending library and students’ repertoire.
 I've completely automated my billing with MyMusicStaff, so I never have to worry about getting paid again!

 People often ask me what sound system I use in my studio.

 I have always used and loved my Logitech system with Subwoofer.
 While bluetooth systems are great, they often lack the punch of a wired system.
 Make sure you get something with a subwoofer - the sound quality will not be beaten.